Arbourthorne Community Primary School

 Red Robin House also offers our parents a wealth of skills and opportunities and more information can be found in the 'Supporting our Families in Foundation Stage' tab.

 We love reading!
 Our children make quick and confident progress in reading.
-We immerse our children in high quality texts - we are a Power of Reading school.
-We share wonderful picture books.
+We immerse our children in high quality texts.
+We share wonderful books through Drawing Club which inspire and engage our children.
 We learn to read through systematic synthetic phonics from FS2 and children embed their knowledge of phonemes and graphemes, segmenting and blending and then applying their knowledge to read phonetically decodable texts, taking books, cartoons, comics and captions home to practice.

 We chat ... and dream up stories!
 A key component of our Foundation Stage curriculum is developing children’s oracy; their vocabulary, sentence structure and confidence to speak about their thoughts and ideas.
 We know that developing pupils’ confidence, resilience and knowledge is highly important so that they can keep themselves mentally healthy.